 A Paleo diet is heavy on the vegetables so to deepen your satisfaction with your meals and snacks, try a new vegetable each week!
 I bet you will be surprised how much you like vegetables!

-You need variety in your diet (Paleo or otherwise) for both nutrition and palate.
-I heard a tidbit on the Broken Brain documentary that said,
+You need a variety of vegetables in your diet (Paleo or otherwise) for both nutrition and palate.
+I heard a tidbit on the Broken Brain that said,

 You eat 21 meals in a week.
 Aim for 21 different vegetables.